intel-mpx/intel-mpx.github.io/pages/performance.md

 **Observation 1**: MPX does not increase IPC.
 [Our microbenchmarks](/microbenchmarks/#mpxchecks) indicate that this is caused by contention of MPX bounds-checking instructions on one execution port (P1).
-If more ports would be available, MPX would be able to use instruction parallelism to a higher extent and the overheads would be lower.
+If this functionality would be available on more ports, MPX would be able to use instruction parallelism to a higher extent and the overheads would be lower.

 **Observation 2**: Software-only approaches---especially AddressSanitizer and SoftBound---significantly increase IPC, partially hiding performance overheads.